Ytemiloluwa/PAN/README.md

 # PAN Generator

 PAN Generator is a desktop/command-line software written in Python that generates and validates Primary Account Numbers (PAN) for fintechs/micro finance banks.
-It uses numerical computing with luhn algorithm to make permuatation and combination of mastercard 16 digit numbers present on ATM cards.
+It uses numerical computing with luhn algorithm to make permuatation and combination of mastercard, visa(16) and American express (15) digit numbers present on ATM cards.
 The software provides an easy-to-use interface for generating PAN numbers efficiently.

 ## Features

-- Generates and Validates PAN numbers(Mastercard).
+- Generates and Validates PAN numbers(Mastercard, Visa, American Express).
 - Produces 1 million Primary Account Numbers.
 - Simple command-line interface.
 - Cross-platform compatibility (works on both Mac and Windows).

 ## Requirements

-- Python 3.x
+- Python 3.x.
-- No additional dependencies required.
+- Tkinter
+- re
+- numpy
+- Sqlite3
+- PIL

 ## Installation